 Many college students struggle with financial stress – but there are strategies you turn to help you manage your finances, find contentment, and better manage stress.
 Sometimes, this stress might be too overwhelming for you to work through alone or you might feel like you’ve tried everything and you just can’t get a grip.
 A therapist can partner with you to identify ways you reduce stress in your life and feel at peace.

 Feel like you’re forever climbing a mountain of stress?
-Call Ellie Mental Health to connect with a therapist near you.
+Find a therapist near you